The Gradual Weight Gain

-That truth lit a fire in me.
-I stopped seeing my health as a burden, but as a form of empowerment, everything changed.
-I chose to become more active and eventually adopted a plant-based lifestyle, not because it was trendy, but because I was determined to make choices that would save my life.
-I lost over 100 pounds, reversed my hypertension, and regained control of my life.
-I went from being the patient to being the doctor—and more importantly, I made a promise: I would help others do the same.
+That hard truth lit a fire inside me.
+Once I stopped seeing my health as a burden and viewed it as a form of empowerment, everything changed.
+Therefore, I chose to become more active and eventually adopted a plant-based lifestyle.
+I did this not because it was trendy, but because I felt determined to make choices that would save my life.
+Over time, I lost over 100 pounds, reversed my hypertension, and regained control of my future.
+Moreover, I transitioned from being the patient to being the doctor.
+Most importantly, I made a promise to help others achieve the same results.

-Eat More Whole Foods: Add more fruits, vegetables, legumes (beans), and whole grains to your plate.
-Even adding just one plant-based meal a day can begin to shift your metabolism and energy levels (Satija et al., 2016).
+- Eat More Whole Foods: First, add more fruits, vegetables, legumes, and whole grains to your plate.
+Even incorporating just one plant-based meal a day can begin to shift your metabolism and boost your energy levels (Satija et al., 2016).

-Stay Hydrated: Many of us are walking around dehydrated, and that affects everything from our mood to digestion.
-Aim for at least 8 cups of water daily—more if you’re active.
+- Stay Hydrated: Furthermore, many of us walk around dehydrated, which negatively affects everything from our mood to our digestion.
+Therefore, aim for at least 8 cups of water daily, and drink even more if you stay highly active.

-Build a Supportive Environment: Your environment shapes your habits.
-Surround yourself with people who encourage healthy living, whether it’s family, friends, or an online community.
+- Build a Supportive Environment: Finally, remember that your environment shapes your habits.
+Surround yourself with people who encourage healthy living, whether that includes family members, friends, or a supportive online community.

 Start small.